williamlzw/ExDUIR.NETCore/README_EN.md

 * Windows or components can receive drag files or text.
 * Support for modal Windows.
 * Support for restricted area message notification.
+* Support net7.0 nativeaot, can be compiled into win32 binary program can not be decompiled, running does not depend on .net environment, the program can run on win7.

+## Nativeaot compile
+* Create a .net 7.0 console application, change it to a windows application, and add <PublishAot>true</PublishAot> to the PropertyGroup node of the project file.
+* The framework can only rely on Microsoft.NETCore.App, and cannot have WinForm windows, and cannot have custom resource files Resources.resx.
+It can only be compiled for 64 bits.

 ## Demo
 ### demo code: